• Find a Lawyer

 Assignment Of Loan

-What is an assignment of loan.
+Jump to section, what is an assignment of loan.

 Under an assignment of loan, a lender (the assignor) assigns its rights relating to a loan agreement to a new lender (the assignee).
 Only the assignor's rights under the loan agreement are assigned.
 The assignor will still have to perform any obligations it has under the facility agreement.